 The last thing you need to look for in an SEO consultant is someone you have

 faith in and like.
 You are trusting your business to these people.
-Your SEO consultant should be excited to talk about your business and brimming over with ideas which don’t seem routine to them.
+Your SEO consultant should be excited to talk about your business and brimming over with ideas that don’t seem routine to them.

 Ask yourself-do I believe they are looking after my best interests?
 If you aren’t sure, look elsewhere.